-UK households to get energy bill discounts of £400 this autumn
+Every household to get energy bill discounts of £400 this autumn

 By Daniel Thomas